 • Seasonal gatherings: Connect with Vermont cannabis community

 We also offer year-round educational resources through our education hub.
+Check our community events calendar for fall sessions in Montpelier.

 What to Expect at Juana’s Garden During Fall